isocia/isocia.github.io/Younger Class/YoungerClass.md

 #### Week 1:
 - Allah's responses to the first 3 ayahs of Surah Al-Fātiḥah.
 See the full ḥadīth [here](https://sunnah.com/muslim/4/41).
-- The 5 things mentioned in [Surah Luqmān, ayah 34](https://quran.com/31/34)
+- The 5 things mentioned in [Surah Luqmān, ayah 34](https://quran.com/31/34).
+It is also referenced in [this ḥadīth](https://sunnah.com/muslim/1/5).
 - Prayer charts.
 - EC: $5 for memorizing [the rain dua](https://docs.google.com/document/d/17B5wBu6oEOLeBNEPYrKTWAYq-He2YgcQP3ajQvUXZQQ/edit?usp=sharing).